-the establishment of a comprehensive system of instructions and procedures to cover all relevant technical and administrative aspects.
+6.8.
+A prerequisite for implementing the appropriate management programme is the establishment of a comprehensive system of instructions and procedures to cover all relevant technical and administrative aspects.
 These documents should be prepared by knowledgeable persons and should be ready at the start of each programme.
 This imposes a major workload which should be taken into account when recruitment and training schedules are being drawn up.
 The co-operation of experts from manufacturing, design, construction and other organizations can be utilized where such expertise is required.

-- 6.9.
+6.9.
 When activities which are not included in the normal procedures are proposed, special procedures should be written down in accordance with established procedures which include the contents and the operational details of the proposed activity.
 Such activities and procedures should be carefully reviewed by appropriate technical staff and approved by management for safety implications.
 However, the plant management should have the ultimate responsibility to perform the proposed activity.
-(See Ref.[29]) - 6.10.
+(See Ref.[29])

+6.10.
 The operating organization should establish a document control system to ensure that all documents affecting activities important to safety are issued, updated, filed and distributed in such a manner as to prevent the use of old revision or superseded documents (see Ref.[8B]).